-For as long as that mushy thing in my skull can remember, my mother has served Marshmallow Salad at holiday dinners.
-Marshmallow salad is also known as Ambrosia.
-On occasion we'd call it Sour Cream Salad.
+For as long as I can remember, my family has served Marshmallow Salad at holiday dinners.
+Sometimes we'd call it Ambrosia, on occasion we'd refer to it it Sour Cream Salad.
 Truth is, we really never knew what to call it, other than an embarrassment.

-If marshmallow salad were a dinner guest, she'd be the sparkly, hooker-with-a heart-of-gold your Uncle Nick brings to Easter dinner every year.
-An embarrassing, loud, colourfully dressed dish that everyone can't help but love.
+If marshmallow salad was a dinner guest, she'd be the sparkly, hooker-with-a heart-of-gold that your Uncle Nick brings to Easter dinner every year.
+An embarrassing, loud, colourfully dressed dish that you can't help but love.

 Plus it's sort of understood you don't talk about either one of them in public.